 10. Resonant Frequency: Tesla discovered the earth’s resonant frequency in the 1890s, which he later used in the development of the earthquake machine that was said to almost demolish an entire suburb in New York when turned on.

 You can find a more complete list of Tesla’s patents at WikiPedia.

-Alltime10s YouTube channel posted a video highlighting 10 things you may not have known about Nikola Tesla:
+Alltime10s YouTube channel posted a video highlighting ’10 Things You Didn’t Know About Nikola Tesla’: